SALT-Lab-Human-AI/project-check-point-1-music/docs/FINAL_REPORT.md

 3. **Music Educator:** An orchestra director with experience in niche genres (Mariachi).
 This participant represents the educator persona, who needs tools that support student learning and diverse repertoire.

-**Protocol:** The study was conducted via remote video conferencing.
-Participants were given a live walkthrough of the app and asked to verbalize their thoughts on the generated output, the workflow, and the ethical implications of the technology.
-We utilized a semi-structured interview script covering:
-- Background and current pain points in finding repertoire
-- Initial impressions of the interface and workflow
-- Specific feedback on the app's generated harmonies
-- Perceived value and use cases
-- Ethical concerns and implications
-- Feature requests and desired improvements

-**Data Collection:** All sessions were recorded (with participant consent) and transcribed.
-Qualitative analysis focused on identifying themes related to:
-- Perceived value and use cases
-- Workflow preferences and control needs
-- Musical quality and stylistic concerns
-- Ethical considerations and displacement fears
-- Feature requests and co-design suggestions

-This approach aligns with research on evaluating co-creative systems, which emphasizes understanding user experience, creative agency, and the socio-technical implications of AI in creative work (Tchemeube et al., 2024; Newman et al., 2023).
+**Protocol:** Remote video sessions where participants tried the app and talked through their thoughts.
+We covered background, interface impressions, harmony feedback, use cases, ethical concerns, and feature requests.
+Sessions were recorded and transcribed for thematic analysis, focusing on value, control needs, quality concerns, and ethical implications (Tchemeube et al., 2024; Newman et al., 2023).

 ---